COSC3020/reverse-insertion-sort-NolanBerg/README.md

 some basic testing code that uses [jsverify](https://jsverify.github.io/) in `code.test.js`.

 RESOURCES USED: Originally coded in python and used ai to convert to js where function takes in array and sorts using reverse insertion sort.
-Below is python code I used to sort array without testing:
+Below is python code I made to sort array without testing:

 import random